What’s in the Archive?

 - drawings, plans, maps and photographs relating to the building and development of the College

-- records relating to former students, student bodies and organisations
+- records and photographs relating to former students, student bodies and organisations

 - papers of Fellows and old members.